 Area Lawyer to Lead Series at Holyoke Community College

-HOLYOKE—Attorney Karen G. Jackson of Jackson Law, an elder law and estate planning firm, will teach a series of classes highlighting the latest developments in elder law and estate planning at Holyoke Community College.
+HOLYOKE—Attorney Karen G. Jackson of Jackson Law, an elder law and estate planning firm, will teach a series of classes highlighting the latest developments in elder law and estate planning at Holyoke Community College in Holyoke.

-The six-hour course, called Elder Law and Estate Planning: What You Need to Know, will be presented in three, two-hour sessions, on Mondays, Oct.
-16, 23 and 30, from 6 to 8 p.m.
+The six-hour course, called Elder Law and Estate Planning: What You Need to Know, will be presented in Holyoke in three, two-hour sessions, on Mondays, October 7, October 21, and October 28, 6 to 8 p.m.
+Cost is $99.

-“The course will explain the basic building blocks of an estate plan and a plan for home and nursing home care,” Jackson said.
+“The course will explain the basic building blocks of an estate plan,” Jackson said.
 “From that foundation, we will also consider the various specialized trust documents that support this planning.
-I will clarify the probate process and what it means to ‘probate a will.’
-And, finally, we will explore current MassHealth issues that are affecting seniors.”
+I will clarify the Probate Court process and what it means to ‘probate a will.’
+And, I will explore current Medicare and MassHealth issues that are affecting seniors.”

 The material will be presented as follows:

-- In the third and final session, Jackson will introduce the various Medicaid programs that provide community and long-term skilled nursing care in Massachusetts and the financial assistance associated with each.
-She will also address hot topics in Medicare law, supplemental needs trusts, and new developments in significant elder law issues.
+- In the third and final session, Jackson will introduce the various Medicaid programs that provide long-term skilled nursing home care in Massachusetts and the financial assistance associated with each.

 Holyoke Community College’s main campus in Holyoke is at 303 Homestead Avenue.